slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On public speaking

 <!--
-- study your audience reaction more than yourself. try to make your presentation as confortable for yourself as you can.
+- study your audience reaction more than yourself.
 -->

 > *"Eloquence is logic on fire."